 How do you cope with the embarrassment of Crohn’s Disease?
-It’s an understandable anxiety and one that we hear often in our consulting room.
+It’s understandable anxiety and one that we hear often in our consulting room.
 There is no doubt that the condition produces a range of symptoms that can be both uncomfortable and embarrassing.

 But that doesn’t mean your social life has to be put on hold or that you can’t enjoy a full and active life.
 Sometimes it is simply about being prepared and having a few tricks up your sleeve to cope with tricky situations.

 Humour is a really great way of diffusing embarrassing situations, although it can take some practice to be able to laugh when your overwhelming instinct might be to want to run away and hide.

 Flatulence is one of the uncomfortable symptoms of Crohn’s disease and it can be very embarrassing to pass gas in public and without warning.

 Long-term Crohn’s disease sufferers have learned to make a joke of the problem on the premise that laughter can diffuse the awkwardness of a situation where people don’t know what to say or do.

 Be careful to let people know, though, when humour feels inappropriate, such as at times when you are feeling really unwell.

 Crohn’s disease is unpredictable and people often worry about having a flare-up of symptoms while they are socialising.
 If this happens, you may just want to go home so it’s a good idea to let friends know that this is a possibility so that they are forewarned and don’t think that you’re upset.